 - Beat in the salt, baking soda, baking powder, and oat flour.

-- To make oat flour, take oats and pulse them in a blender or food processor until they are in a flour like consistency.
+- To make the oat powder, take oats and pulse them in a blender or food processor until they are in a flour-like consistency.
 Make sure to measure the oat flour AFTER blending and not before or the amounts will be off.